These free Cricut paper flowers templates are the perfect addition to any DIY gift project or decor piece.

 My preference is actually a fresh Light Grip mat.
 These designs usually do fine with the blue mats.
 Using the Light Grip mat makes cleaning a breeze.

 If you are going to resize this rolled paper flower to something much smaller (like less than 5inches wide for an unrolled spiral), I would recommend sticking to a Standard grip mat.

 Step 2: Rolling the paper flower template

 Starting from the outermost edge, roll the petal strip into a tight roll.
 I like using tweezers mostly because I already have them.
-Some more serious people using specialized quill tools.
+Some more serious people use specialized quill tools.
 I can’t be bothered.

 You want to start the roll rather tight, you can always loosen it later if that looks better to you.